VeirwenBlitzz/Blue-Archive-Mod-Uniqueless/README.md

-# A mod of the Blue-Archive-Mod
+# A mod of the Blue-Archive-Mod-Balanced

 This is not the original mod, this is a modification of NekoKoishi's Blue Archive Mod